Fastlife: Commercial performance

-The release of Fastlife followed a decline in popularity for the Jonas Brothers, with their fourth studio album selling less than their prior releases and their television series being cancelled after its second season.
-In 2010, Nick Jonas launched his side project Nick Jonas & the Administration, with the group releasing their debut studio album that same year.
-The album was seen as a commercial failure, selling just under 200,000 copies in the United States.
-Ken Bunt, who was then the executive vice president for Disney Music Group, claimed that Joe's album would receive a "pretty large campaign", adding that the label had high expectations for Jonas' solo debut album.
-Bunt later added "We're very bullish on this album.
-We think we've got quite a future with Joe as a solo artist and as a Jonas Brother."
-Early sales reports indicated that the album would shift between 24,000 and 27,000 copies in its first week of release.
-Following disappointing first day sales, the prediction was dropped to 21,000 copies.
-Despite these predictions, Fastlife debuted at number fifteen on the Billboard 200 in the United States with first week sales of 18,000 copies.
-The album was steep decline in comparison to the Jonas Brothers' previous album, which debuted at the top of the chart with 247,000 copies sold.
+Fastlife debuted at number fifteen on the Billboard 200 in the United States with first week sales of 18,000 copies.
 The album fell to number 122 in its second week on the charts, marking its final appearance on the Billboard 200.
 It was reported in February 2015 that Fastlife had sold a total of 45,000 copies in the United States.
-Fastlife debuted at number twenty-three on the Canadian albums chart, where it peaked.
-The following week, the album fell off of the album chart altogether.
+Fastlife debuted at number twenty-three on the Canadian albums chart.

 In the United Kingdom, Fastlife entered the UK Albums Chart at number ninety-nine, before falling off the chart the following week.
 The album fared slightly better in Italy, where it entered the charts at number twelve.
 The album spent a total of four weeks charting in the country.
 The album entered at number eight in Mexico, where it charted for a total of seven weeks.
 This marked Fastlifes longest chart run in any country.
 Fastlife peaked at number four in Portugal, marking its highest chart entry worldwide.